xdividr/dreamcloud-docs/source/dreamcompute/tutorials/setting-up-trellis-on-dreamcompute.rst

 **NOTES**

 Ansible is both needed for setting up a remote server for staging or production on DreamCompute.
-Git and an accesible online repo will also be needed as well as the latest Python 2.x version for running Ansible 2.0.2.0.
+Git and an accessible online repo will also be needed as well as the latest Python 2.x version for running Ansible 2.0.2.0.

-On Ubuntu most if not alll of these tools can be installed using the package manager apt-get.
+On Ubuntu most if not all of these tools can be installed using the package manager apt-get.
 On OSX Homebrew and Pip are your friends.
 On Windows more Linux tools have become available with the latest version such as Bash and other needed dependencies can be installed as well using